timbru31/SilkSpawners/README.md

 # If a spawner is mined, should it be directly added to the inventory of the player
 dropSpawnerToInventory: false

+# Amount of spawners to be dropped when mined with valid silk touch
+dropAmount: 1

 # Flag a spawner as already mined to prevent XP duping
 preventXPFarming: true